JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Fix following or not following for the 2 pages for all the users #DONE
 - Clicking outside the modal or clicking escape should close the edit profile modal #DONE
 - Pinned posts for each profile
+- Sticky div at the top with the arrow to go back #DONE
 - Page for Liked posts #DONE